git-fetch-git-roll-over/GradDog/docs/source/implementation.rst

 Core data structure
 --------------------
-Our core data structures are ``numpy.array``, ``list``, ``dictionary`` and ``panda.DataFrame``.
+Our core data structures are ``numpy.array``, ``list``, ``dictionary`` and ``pandas.DataFrame``.

-We chose ``panda.DataFrame`` to store all the function traces.
+We chose ``pandas.DataFrame`` to store all the function traces.
 While the fact that it is a bit heavy-weight, it is very easy to store all the traces information during package development.
 At the same time, it is easy for the users to visualize all the traces information in a table format.

 Both ``numpy.array`` and ``list`` can be used to contain the ``seed`` variable when there are multiple inputs to the customized functions. ``numpy.array`` here, however, plays a even more important role by storing the derivative matrix and conducting corresponding matrix operations.